 What to say when asking for donations?

-When you’re writing content focused on donors, whether it’s on your web form, website, blog, or in emails, you need to give them a strong reason to donate.
+When you’re writing content focused at donors, whether it’s on your web form, website, blog, or in emails, you need to give them a strong reason to donate.
 Here are some top tips for persuading your audience:

 Provide multiple payment options